Sokkeldirektoratet

 Operation and maintenance of online gas chromatographs

-(2) If a gas chromatograph is outside the limit values in Section 48 in connection with verification, calibration and adjustment shall be carried out and new factors established.
-Following such adjustment, a new verification shall be carried out to confirm that the gas chromatograph's performance is within set limit values.
+(2) If a gas chromatograph, upon verification, is outside the limit values in Section 48 , calibration and adjustment shall be carried out, and new factors established.
+After such an adjustment, a new verification shall be carried out to confirm that the performance of the gas chromatograph is within set limit values.

-(3) Gas composition shall be monitored.
-If measured components are outside established linearity intervals, the cause shall be clarified and new linearity intervals established.
+(3) The gas composition shall be monitored.
+If the measured components are outside the established linearity intervals, the cause shall be clarified and new linearity intervals established.

 (4) The calibration gas shall have a composition representative of the gas being analysed.
 The components of the calibration gas shall have documented uncertainty limits and shall be certified by a laboratory that is accredited on the relevant analysis method.

-(6) Fallback values for gas composition shall be regularly checked and updated when necessary.
+(6) Fallback values for gas compositions shall be regularly checked and updated when necessary.

 Section 89.